 Pink is fully supported by ESI grips and bar plugs, and all scuff guard bits at the Fizik Nisene saddle.
 Well, these guards were originally red, but I did manage to get the pink.
 Pink water bottle cage bolts are a must.
 It`s a pity, but I haven`t found yet the seat post binder bolt in pink.
 I used silver ControlTech instead.

 Not to be pushy so much, I chose classic silver handlebars KORE, silver (at least for me) unknown stem, and titanium seat post PMP.
 Headset spacers are titanium, too.
 Almost all screws on the bike are originals.
-Screws in stem and seat post binder are titanium.
+Screws in the stem and seat post binder are titanium.

 I like this bike, although the painting is not perfect and you may find some small issues here and there.
 I`m satisfied…more than that, I`m happy.
 One dream came true.